 The Taxonomy uses a traffic light system to indicate eligible assets and projects.

-Through the development of the Climate Bonds Standard, we convene sector specific Technical and Industry Working Groups who work with us to identify assets and projects that are aligned with a 2-degree trajectory.
+Through the development of the Climate Bonds Standard, we convene sector specific Technical and Industry Working Groups who work with us to identify assets and projects that are aligned with a net zero by 2050 trajectory.
 All this research has been fed into the updated Climate Bonds Taxonomy.